 This low standard of proof is another reason why it’s easy to get indicted.

-Third, defense counsel doesn’t get to cross-examine witnesses at the grand jury.
+Third, defense counsel doesn’t get to cross-examine witnesses.

 The grand jury is a secret proceeding, at which the defendant has a very limited opportunity to participate.
 The public is not permitted to attend.
-Not even the defendant may attend, with one exception: the defendant may appear before the grand jury to testify, but not while any other witness testifies.
+Not even the defendant may attend, with one exception: the defendant may be present to testify, but not while any other witness testifies.

 So, unlike at a trial, the defendant does not get to see who’s testifying against him.
 The defendant doesn’t hear the testimony of any witness other than himself.
 The defendant doesn’t see any physical evidence or documents that the prosecutor presents through other witnesses.
 Worst of all, the defendant doesn’t get to cross-examine the prosecutor’s witnesses: defense counsel can’t question prosecution witnesses to prove that the witnesses are mistaken or lying.

-And while the Defendant doesn’t get to cross-examine prosecution witnesses, if the defendant testifies at the grand jury, the DA gets to cross-examine the defendant.
+And while the Defendant doesn’t get to cross-examine prosecution witnesses, if the defendant testifies, the DA gets to cross-examine the defendant.
 Yet one more reason why it’s easy to get indicted.

 Fourth, unlike at a trial, where a neutral judge instructs the jury on the law, a far-from-neutral prosecutor – the very person seeking to indict the defendant – performs the role of legal adviser to the grand jury.